Disclaimer: Nope, no way, doesn't belong to me.

 "I guess I would have died."
 She paled, caught completely off guard.
 "Basic CIA training isn't a match for yours."

 "No, no it's not."
 He didn't like frightening her, but she needed to know the truth.
 "You're too vulnerable the way you are.
-I'm surprised Conklin didn't make sure you were more proficient with a weapon before leaving you alone here."
+I'm surprised Conklin didn't make sure you were more proficient with a weapon and had more protection before leaving you alone here."

 "It still wouldn't be enough…" She shook her head not wanting to think about what would happen if any of the Treadstone men, who she watched so carefully, decided she knew too much about them.